Kabilashika/-steamnoodles-feedback-agent-Kabilashika/README.md

   `--range "Jan 1 2022 to Aug 2 2022" --kind line`
 - Expected:
   A line chart of daily sentiment counts saved to `outputs/sentiment_2022.png`.
+For GitHub viewing, a copy of this image is included at docs/sentiment_2022.png.
+Because `outputs/` is usually gitignored, so adding a copy to `docs/` lets viewers see it on GitHub.

 ---